-- Meanwhile, make the filling: In a medium pot of generously salted cold water, add the potatoes.
+- Meanwhile, make the filling: To a medium pot of generously salted cold water, add the potatoes.
 Bring to a boil over medium-high heat and cook until the potatoes are tender but not mushy, 12–15 minutes.
 Drain, then transfer the potatoes to a large bowl and set aside to cool slightly.

-- In a large skillet over medium heat, add the oil.
+- To a large skillet over medium heat, add the oil.
 When the oil is hot, add the whole cumin and crushed fennel seeds.
 When the spices begin to sizzle and pop, 10–20 seconds, stir in the peas and cook just until they are coated in the spiced oil and heated through.
 Stir in the chiles, coriander, ground cumin, and ginger; cook for 1 minute.
 Add the potatoes and cook, stirring frequently, just until the mixture is heated through and well mixed, 2–3 minutes more.
 Season with salt to taste and stir in the cilantro, then remove from the heat and set aside until cool enough to handle.

-- While the filling cools, divide and parcook the dough: Cut the dough into 10 evenly sized pieces, about 2 ounces each.
+- While the filling cools, divide and parcook the dough: Cut into 10 evenly sized pieces, about 2 ounces each.
 Roll each piece into a ball, then use a rolling pin to flatten each ball into a thin disk about 8 inches in diameter.

 - In a medium skillet over low heat, cook the disks of dough one at a time, searing each side to slightly dry out the surface (3–5 seconds per side).
-When all the disks are cooked, cut them in half (you should have 20 half-moons).
+When all the disks are cooked, cut each in half (you should have 20 half-moons).